ThePix/PixDocs/README.md

-If yu want to cusomise the output, just modify the code at the end of main.js.
+If you want to cusomise the output, just modify the code at the end of main.js.